about

 Cori Nakamura Lin (she/her)

 Her work has been published in the LA Times, Eater Chicago, WBEZ Curious City Chicago, PBS Learning Media, the Twin Cities Daily Planet, and has been featured on the History Channel.
 In 2018, Cori illustrated the children’s book When Everything Was Everything, written by Saymoukda Duangphoxay Vongsay.
-She most recently illustrated her sister Jami Nakamura Lin’s speculative memoir, The Night Parade, forthcoming Oct 2023 from Mariner Books/HarperCollins.
+She most recently illustrated her sister Jami Nakamura Lin’s speculative memoir, The Night Parade, Oct 2023 from Mariner Books/HarperCollins.

-Cori’s artwork is created in conversation with Japanese-American communities in Chicago and the midwest.
+Cori’s artwork is created in conversation with Asian-American communities in Chicago and the midwest.
 As an organizer, she works to build an anti-imperial JA identity and action with her dōshi.
-She is an active member of Nikkei Uprising Chicago, and has participated in the Tsuru for Solidarity Prisons & Policing Workgroup, and the Nikkei Abolition Study Group.
+She is an active member of Nikkei Uprising Chicago, and the Nikkei Abolition Study Group.
+As an artist and community organizer, she is in solidarity with all peoples who fight for Black and queer liberation, Indigenous sovereignty, the end of empire and climate justice.

-She is the recipient of the Minnesota State Arts Board 2019 Cultural Community Partnership Grant, the Minnesota Regional Arts Council 2019 Community Arts Grant, 2018 Jerome Emerging Artist Tofte Lake Residency, and the CURA Artist Neighborhood Partnership Grant 2017-2018.
+She is the recipient of the IL Minnesota State Arts Board 2019 Cultural Community Partnership Grant, the Minnesota Regional Arts Council 2019 Community Arts Grant, 2018 Jerome Emerging Artist Tofte Lake Residency, and the CURA Artist Neighborhood Partnership Grant 2017-2018.

 My services as a graphic recorder and editorial illustrator can now be found at Onibaba Studio.